Industrial Chain

 Top 5 Factors Affecting Oven Chain Lubrication Frequencies

-1. Type of Oven
+#1.
+Type of Oven

 Depending if the oven is direct-fired or indirect-fired will impact heat distribution.
-A chain that has direct or near exposure to flame is affected differently than a chain that does not travel through a combustion chamber with flames exposed.
-As such, chain heat sync will be different, thus affecting lubrication evaporation rates.
+A chain that has direct or near

-2. Bake Temperature
+#2.
+Bake Temperature

 Consider the combustion chamber temperature.
 A quick way to do this is to verify the process value on the high-limit temperature controller.
 This controller gets its temperature signal from a thermocouple that is usually placed in the exhaust stack (flue vent) and will provide a good indication of the ambient temperature within the combustion chamber.
 Remember, that this reading is not the chain temperature.
 Thus, the chain temperature must be considered.
 What is the temperature of the chain at the hottest point within the chamber?
 To get an idea of the chain temperature, you can use an infrared temperature gun to obtain a reading.

-3. Amperage Draw
+#3.
+Amperage Draw

 What is considered a safe operating amperage draw for your oven chain drive system?

-4. Automatic or Manual Application
+#4.
+Automatic or Manual Application

 Typically, there is more waste, and more lubricant is required when applying manually.
 Manual application relies on humans, which can lead to application quantity error, location error, increased waste, and pinch point injury.

-One of the greatest advantages is that WHILE the chain is moving, the EXACT amount of oil at the EXACT same location is applied.
-That’s correct, you can apply lubricant during production and reduce the oven downtime required for traditional manual lubrication.
-This can return the bakery one entire shift of production lost for traditional manual lubricant maintenance.
+How does someone know they applied enough lubricant?
+Automatic Lubrication Systems help ensure that lubricant is applied to oven chains in a consistent and even manner.
+One great advantage of automatic lubrication systems is that WHILE the chain is moving and in production, the EXACT amount of oil at the EXACT desired location is applied.
+That’s correct, you can apply lubricant during production and reduce the required oven downtime needed for traditional manual lubrication.
+This can provide an ROI to the bakery of one entire production shift, typically lost for traditional manual lubricant maintenance.

-5. Choice of Lubricant
+#5.
+Choice of Lubricant

-All industrial food processors should only be using food-grade lubricants on their equipment and in their facilities.
+All industrial food processors should only use food-grade lubricants on their equipment and in their facilities.
+There are three standardized levels of food-grade oven-safe lubricants, H1, H2, and H3.

 H1 Food Grade Lubricants are the safest and reduce the risk associated with selecting a lower grade (H2 or H3).
-When selecting a lubricant some main items to consider are the operating temperature range, the need for a high-temperature lubricant for ovens, viscosity, and flash point.
+When selecting a lubricant, some main items to consider are the operating temperature range, the need for a high-temperature lubricant for ovens, viscosity, and flash point.
 Always verify the requirements specified by your oven OEM or chain OEM.
+If you are not able to use any of the above benchmarks to determine frequency, at a minimum, you should be applying lubricant (in most industrial bakery ovens) at least once a week.
+If you hear your chain screeching or squeaking, then it is asking for lubrication.
+We do not endorse waiting for this point, but as a general rule of thumb, applying lubricant reduces friction and expansion, extends chain life, and stops the screeching noise.

 Choosing the Right Lubricant

 When it comes to lubricating your industrial bakery oven, it is important to choose the right lubricant for the job.
-Not all lubricants are created equal and using the wrong lubricant can cause damage to your oven.

-The type of lubricant you choose will depend on the specific requirements of your oven, as well as any industry regulations or standards that may apply.
-Some factors to consider when choosing a lubricant include temperature range, viscosity, and compatibility with the materials used in your oven.
+factors to consider when choosing a lubricant include temperature range, viscosity, and compatibility with the materials

 Best Practices for Lubricating Your Oven